 This washed flour chicken is a fun project for a lazy weekend.
 This is not an easy 30-minute meal that you should attempt on a busy day.

 Washed flour seitan is a really fun family activity.
-Kids love getting their hands messy in the dough and it's a good fine motor and sensory activity.
-It's great for learning about the properties of starch and protein in the flour and how they can be separated.
+Kids love getting their hands messy in the dough and it’s a good fine motor and sensory activity.
+It’s great for learning about the properties of starch and protein in flour and how they can be separated.

 There are a lot of people who get very into it and make complex recipes using this method.
 You can find a whole community of people sharing their creations in the seitan appreciation society Facebook group.
 It's a great resource for anything you would want to know about this process and other seasoning and cooking methods.